ministryofjustice/github-actions/code-formatter/README.md

-# Code Formatter
+# PR Code Formatter

-A Github Action to apply code formatters to PRs, and commit any resulting changes.
+A Github Action to apply code formatting to file in **PRs only**.
+CI GH Action will run and automatically commit to the same branch when there is a difference in files in the PR.

-The following formatters will be applied:
+Supports Ruby and Terraform file formatting.

+Uses these formatters:

 * `*.tf` files -> `terraform fmt`
 * `*.rb` files -> `standardrb --fix`